AlinaKulikovska/Kaggle_Competition-----House-Prices/README.md

 Gradient Boosting Regressor  -  22259.65

-My score in this competition is 0.13555
+As result on Leaderboard my score in this competition is 0.13555